-Makes 1 x as many as you want
+1 X as many as you want

 1/2 sac Mentaiko or Tarako salted roe, or 1/3 sac Bottagra

 thick slice bread, (twice the thickness of a sandwich bread slice)

 extremely fresh egg

 Remove the mentaiko sac-skin.
 Put it on the side if you want to eat it, or else throw it away.
-Put half the amount of mentaiko into a small bowl.
-Add onion and cucumber.
+Put half the mentaiko into a small bowl.
+Add the onion and cucumber.
 Mix together.

 Toast the bread, slightly darker than medium.

 Poach the egg.
 Learn from Amanda (and many other great tips too):

 Place the hot toast on a plate and spread the cucumber onion mixture on the bread.
-If eating the sac, put in the center.
-Place poached egg on toast trying not to break the yolk (but if it breaks on the toast -not a disaster).
+If eating the mentaiko sac, put in the center.
+Place poached egg on the toast trying not to break the yolk (but if it breaks on the toast -not a disaster).
 Add the leftover mentaiko around the egg.

 NOTES: I always use the raw onion because I like it, but spring onions or scallions are fine too.
 You can replace the cucumber with (non-vinegary) radish, turnip, or cucumber pickles.